Yousra-Zahra-LATER/React-Axios-JsonServer-CRUD/README.md

 Before starting this tutorial, make sure you have the following installed on your system:

 `Node.js` and `npm`.\
-A code editor such as`Visual Studio Code`
+A code editor such as`Visual Studio Code` .\

+Additionally, you will need to install json-server globally on your system.
+You can do this by running the following command in your terminal: .\
+`npm install -g json-server`

 ## Running the Application
 1- Clone this repository to your local machine: